 Yes.
 The commonest cause is exposure to prophylactic nevirapine at the time of delivery.
 Therefore nevirapine is usually not used for first-line antiretroviral treatment in children younger than three years.

 The immune reconstitution inflammatory syndrome (IRIS) is an unexpected clinical deterioration after starting antiretroviral treatment.
-It is due to an immune response to an HIV-associated infection, usually TB.
+It is due to an immune response to an HIV-associated infection, such as BCG infection following immunisation or TB.